AKUINO/JBCDIC/README.md

 In compressed representation:
 * a name starts with a letter ("A" to "Z", "a" to "z", "\_" and never with a digit), followed by letters, digits or "\_" and ends with the start of a value, or end of current array, or end of current object
 * a value is number, a string, an array or an object
-* a numerical value starts with "+" or "-"
+* a numerical value starts with "+" or "-" providing it signs.
+A "+" further in the number indicates the decimal point (".")
 * a string value starts with \" or \' (and ends with the same) or with \<UTF-8\> (ends with a byte with 0xFF (255))
 * an object starts with \{ and ends with \} and contains "members" (pairs of name+value)
 * an array starts with \[ and ends with \] and contains "values"